 In order to complete the semester, each student must take final examinations as scheduled.
 The final examination is considered to be such an important part of each course that every class has its own final examination period.
 The final examination schedule is part of the class schedule which is published before the beginning of the Fall semester.
 It is the student's responsibility to arrange travel in a manner that will not interfere with the examination schedule.
-Requests for modification of a student's final examination schedule because of unfore-seen emergencies must be arranged through the Exceptions Committee.
+Requests for modification of a student's final examination schedule because of unforeseen emergencies must be arranged through the Exceptions Committee.
+A form may be obtained from the Records Office.